B10715041/MineSweeper/README.md

 # Minesweeper Game

+This Minesweeper game was developed as a personal project to get familiar with Neovim plugins as well as Git operations.
+It serves as a playground for improving my software development workflow and understanding version control nuances.

 ## Overview
 This project is a console-based implementation of the classic Minesweeper game.
 It features a grid of cells, some of which contain mines.
 The player navigates the grid, revealing cells while avoiding mines.